hweidner/check-mk-goodies/README.md

 The check consumes a small but measureable CPU load.
 I'd recommend to put it in a subdirectory named 900, so the check is executed only once in 15 minutes.

-Note that Checkmk comes with an agent plugin for APT (Debian/Ubuntu) security updates.
-It needs to be installed in the `plugins` subdirectory of the Checkmk.
-That's why the local check here does not consider Debian/Ubuntu systems.
+Note that Checkmk comes with agent plugins for APT (Debian/Ubuntu) and Zypper (SUSE) security updates.
+They just need to be installed in the `plugins` subdirectory of the Checkmk agent.
+That's why the local check here does not consider Debian/Ubuntu or SUSE systems.

 ## wireguard